 Insurance Marketplaces in the US

-In the US, the marketplace became the main element of the Affordable Care Act introduced by Barack Obama in 2010 to raise accessibility to health insurance among Americans.
+In the US, the insurance marketplace became the main element of the Affordable Care Act introduced by Barack Obama in 2010 to raise accessibility to health insurance among Americans.
 The law obliges states to have a marketplace for trading health care plans.
 Each state may have its own marketplace.
 Below are some state official marketplaces:

 - New Jersey Marketplace

 If a state chooses not to have a dedicated marketplace, it joins the federal exchange.

 Nowadays, the US market counts more than 2k life insurance companies, and 8k property insurance companies, either joint stock or mutual insurance.
 Marketplaces provide three types of insurance:

 Here is the top five insurance marketplaces in the US:

 - Blue Cross Blue Shield Pros.
 It offers all the essential insurance plans plus dental.
 The marketplace provides virtual assistance.
 There are 34 local companies on the market.

 - Oscar.
 The marketplace offers cheap silver and bronze plans and most health management programs.
 Free tele visits are also available here.
 There is no dental coverage on the marketplace.

 - Kaiser Permanente.
 You can book a virtual appointment on the site, phone and video.
 There is a choice of dental insurance for children on some plans.
 It has a top rating on healthcare.gov for service quality.